krinkir/docs-opmanual_developer/book/opmanual_developer/30_projects/05_fiducial_markers_detection_at_the_edge.md

 ## Modifications to the detector node {#apriltag-duckietown-detector}
 To enable the use of AprilTag3 detector in Duckietown, a [Duckietown-specific Python wrapper](https://github.com/duckietown/lib-dt-apriltags) has been made.
 This wrapper enables the use of the detector function within Python, and therefore directly from the detector node inside [dt-core](https://github.com/duckietown/dt-core) which is the core stack of the Duckiebot and Watchtowers.
 These changes enable the detector to detect tags in rectified images.

 With the pipeline described in [The localization Pipeline](#localization-pipeline), one needs to modify Apriltag3 c-library to enable detection on non-rectified images.
 The way this is done is to create a mapping between the pixels in the non-rectified image and the pixels in the rectified image.
-This map can be found using the camera info that is sent from the camera node.
+This map can be found using the camera info that is sent from the camera node that has been found during the intrinsic calibration.
 The detector already uses the Camera Parameters (fx, fy, cx, cy) to enable the retrieval of the relative pose estimates between Watchtower-camera and the AprilTag.
-By modifying the wrapper to send the whole camera info (distortion coefficients and projection matrix) to the AprilTag3, one can now create a mapping inside the detector, which will map every incoming pixel to their relative rectified pixel coordinate.
+By modifying the wrapper to send the whole camera info (distortion coefficients and projection matrix also), one can now create a mapping inside the detector, which will map every incoming pixel to their relative rectified pixel coordinate.

+## Use AprilTag3 and the new feature in Python {#apriltag-rectification-usage}
+Follow the instructions on how to install the library [here](https://github.com/duckietown/lib-dt-apriltags).

+Import the library:

+    from dt_apriltags import Detector

+First, to use the AprilTag3 in python, one needs to initialize the detector.
+This is done by calling the function:

+    at_detector = Detector(searchpath=['apriltags'],
+                       families='tag36h11',
+                       nthreads=1,
+                       quad_decimate=1.0,
+                       quad_sigma=0.0,
+                       refine_edges=1,
+                       decode_sharpening=0.25,
+                       debug=0)

+The parameters that is shown here are configurable, and it is recommended to use the values of the [designchoice found above](#apriltag-params).
+To process an incomming image, one needs to give the at_detector the image and the according camara_parameters:

+     tags = at_detector.detect(img, estimate_tag_pose=False, camera_params=None, tag_size=None)

+If you also want to extract the tag pose, estimate_tag_pose should be set to True and camera_params ([fx, fy, cx, cy]) and tag_size (in meters) should be supplied.
+This will enable AprilTag detection on rectified images.

 To use this newly added feature, one needs to initialize the mapping by using the following function:

-    Detector.enable_rectification_step(image_width, image_height, K, D, P)
+    at_detector.enable_rectification_step(image_width, image_height, K, D, P)

+One needs to give the image pixel height and width.
+K is the full camera parameters (9x1), D is the distorion coefficients (8x1), P is the projection matrix (12x1)

 This function is only needed to be called once.
 When this function is called, the AprilTag3 will assume that the incoming image is non-rectified and therefore will rectify the image using mappings created inside Apriltag3.